Buyouts (Voluntary Separation Incentive Payments)

 Terms and Conditions—Employees who accept buyouts lose eligibility for benefits that would have applied if they had been laid off in a RIF.
 These include the full amount of the severance pay entitlement (which could be larger than the buyout maximum), discontinued service retirement (if otherwise eligible), selection priority under the Career Transition Assistance Program (CTAP) and Interagency Career Transition Assistance Program (ICTAP), and job search assistance.
 In addition, most states consider buyout takers ineligible for unemployment compensation benefits.

 Those accepting buyout offers generally must promise to separate on an agreed-upon date and may withdraw their acceptance up to that date, except when the agency can show a valid reason why allowing them to change their minds would cause a hardship to the agency.
 Such reasons may include that the person’s position already has been abolished, the agency does not have enough other buyout takers to avoid a RIF, or another employee whose job had been saved by the separation agreement would be adversely affected.

 Employees leaving with a buyout have the same options to continue federally sponsored insurance as do similarly situated workers retiring or resigning, as pertinent, without an incentive payment.
 See Chapter 2 for insurance policies for those retiring and see Chapter 8, Section 5, for policies for those separating before retirement eligibility.

-Re-Employment Restrictions—Employees accepting the incentives must agree not to return to another federal job within five years unless they repay the full (pretax) amount of their payments if they are re-employed, often prior to their first day at the new government job.
-This applies to any appointment, of any duration, full or part time, temporary or permanent, in the Postal Service as well as other parts of the federal government.
+Re-Employment Restrictions—Employees accepting the incentives must agree not to return to another federal job within five years unless they repay the full (pretax) amount of their payments prior to their first day at the new government job.
+This applies to any appointment, of any duration, full- or part-time, temporary or permanent, including in the Postal Service.